gbear605/Endoplanet-Transit/README.md

     If `show_pre_change_frequency_graph` is True, it graphs the unsquashed frequency data

     If `show_post_change_frequency_graph` is True, it graphs the squashed frequency data

+    `seconds_between_points` is the number of seconds between data points used for interpolation.
+Decreasing this number increases the accuracy of the function but increases the processing time it takes to run the function.

+    `slope_adjust` is a multiplier for the squashing.
+It helps to remove any ringing

     Returns the planet and wavelength data with the high frequency data squashed